How Long to Get a Purple Belt in BJJ?

 - A bjj purple belt is considered quite dangerous against any untrained individual

-- In face, in a street fight, a purple belt should be able to take down, control, and submit any untrained opponent around the same size
+- In fact, in a street fight, a purple belt should be able to take down, control, and submit any untrained opponent around the same size

 - There is usually a longer gap between blue and purple belt

-- It is actually quite hard to get a purple belt and generally only 5% of people who start bjj will make it to purple
+- It is actually quite hard to get a purple belt and generally, only ~13% of bjj students will make it to purple belt.

 - In terms of how you get your purple belt in jiu jitsu, it is based on skill and techniques learned, consistent training, and the ability to consistently control and submit white and blue belts